estuary/flow/site/docs/reference/working-logs-stats.md

 ## Accessing logs

-You can access logs in the web application, by materializing them to an external endpoint, or from the command line.
+You can access logs by materializing them to an external endpoint, or from the command line.

-### Accessing logs in the web application

-The Flow web application displays logs for each running catalog task.
-Navigate to the **Captures** and **Materializations** tabs and select the task of interest.

 ### Accessing logs from the command line

-:::info Beta
+:::caution Beta
-The `flowctl logs` subcommand is currently under construction.
+The `flowctl logs` subcommand is not currently available due to an ongoing overhaul of the `flowctl` binary.
+Command line support will be added back soon.
 Contact [Estuary Support](mailto:support@estuary.dev) for more information.

+For now, use a [materialization](#accessing-logs-by-materialization) to view logs.
 :::

 The `flowctl logs` subcommand allows you to print logs from the command line.